llharris/lab-200a/README.md

 * Rancher - Container platform management.
 * LDAP - Not sure whether to go through the pain of deploying Active Directory or something else...

+### NETWORK THINGS

+Everything lives inside a single subnet, `192.168.200.0/24`.
+The domain name originally was `home.200a.co.uk` but someone messed up generating a LetsEncrypt wildcard certificate and didn't realise until later.
+Now most things are using `200a.co.uk` as their domain.
+AD is using `ad.200a.co.uk` just so I can conditionally forward resolution for the other domains back to the DNSmasq machine.